Here’s a list of events in Zagreb this year – and wow, what a line up…visitors will be very busy!

 C’est is d’Best is a festival in which street performers – musicians, actors, dancers – take part in various performances at assorted locations throughout the city.

-The 33rd Oldtimer Rally – featuring a host of classic cars – is organised by the Oldtimer Club Zagreb, with the cars taking to the streets of the capital on the 2nd & 3rd June 2018.
+The 34th Oldtimer Rally – featuring a host of classic cars – is organised by the Oldtimer Club Zagreb, with the cars taking to the streets of the capital in early June.

 Animafest, as the name might suggest, is a world festival of animated film which was first held way back in 1972.
-This year’s festival will be held from 4th to 9th June 2018 featuring both short and feature films.
+This year’s festival will be held from 3rd to 8th June 2019.

-The Dance Week Festival will showcase a wide variety of contemporary dance performances from both Croatian and international troupes.
-It is on from 5th to 12th June 2018.
+The Dance Week Festival in mid June will showcase a wide variety of contemporary dance performances from both Croatian and international troupes.

-The second Pop Up Summer Garden starts on 7th June, running until mid-September.
+The Pop Up Summer Garden (read about last year’s event!) runs from mid June until mid-September.
 It features live music, film, workshops and food and drink in the pretty Tuskanac woods.

-The 27th Days of Croatian Film should take place in mid-June 2018.
+The 28th Days of Croatian Film should take place in mid-June.

 Vinoljupci/Winelovers’ Street is a three-day event offering tastings of wines from across Croatia.
 Held on Kurelceva Street (very close to the main square), entry is free and glasses of wine are 8 Kunas each.

-Perforacije (“Perforations”) is a week of live art taking place in Zagreb, Rijeka and Dubrovnik, featuring artists from Croatia and other Balkan countries.
-This year it will be on from 16th to 30th June.
+Perforacije (“Perforations”) is a week of live art featuring artists from Croatia and other Balkan countries.
+It is held in mid June.

 Lake Jarun is home to the INmusic Festival, a three day music event in a pretty setting in the southwestern part of the city, with a host of international bands and stars performing.
 It’s a great way of experiencing a music festival right in the heart (just about) of a European city – and is one of the top events in Zagreb each year!
-The 13th edition of the festival will take place from the 25th to 27th June 2018.
-Artists appearing include Queens of the Stone Age, Alice in Chains, David Byrne, The Kills and more.
+The 13th edition of the festival will take place from the 24th to 26th June 2019.
+Artists appearing include The Cure, Foals, Frank Turner and more.
 Read more on our guide to the Festival here.

 The Fantastic Zagreb Film Festival is a festival dedicated to “fiction film” – i.e. sci-fi, horror, thrillers, suspense films and similar.
 Film screenings normally take place in several cinemas in the city throughout the summer.

-The magical Dvorista (“courtyards”) takes place in those very (usually unaccessible) areas in the Upper Town of Zagreb from the 13th to 22nd July 2018, with music, gastronomic delights and much more.
+The magical Dvorista (“courtyards”) takes place in those very (usually unaccessible) areas in the Upper Town of Zagreb in mid July, with music, gastronomic delights and much more.

 The Zagreb TourFilm Festival – a festival of international tourist films – should be on towards the end of September.

-The 27th Zagreb Marathon will be held on the city’s streets in early October.
+The 28th Zagreb Marathon will be held on the city’s streets on 13th October 2019.

 The Zagreb International Chamber Music Festival sees various classical concerts taking place over a week during mid-October.